EventStore/EventStore/docs/server/configuration/db-config.md

 # Database settings

 On this page, you find settings that tune the database server behaviour.
-Only modify these settings if you know what you are doing or when requested by Event Store support personnel.
+Only modify these settings if you know what you are doing or when requested by Kurrent support personnel.

 ## Database